Cuauhtémoc: Execution

 In 1525, Cortés took Cuauhtémoc and several other indigenous nobles on his expedition to Honduras, as he feared that Cuauhtémoc could have led an insurrection in his absence.
 While the expedition was stopped in the Chontal Maya capital of Itzamkanac, known as Acalan in Nahuatl, Cortés had Cuauhtémoc executed for allegedly conspiring to kill him and the other Spaniards.

 There are a number of discrepancies in the various accounts of the event.
 According to Cortés himself, on 27 February 1525, he learned from a citizen of Tenochtitlan, Mexicalcingo, that Cuauhtémoc, Coanacoch (the ruler of Texcoco), and Tetlepanquetzal, the ruler of Tlacopan, were plotting his death.
 Cortés interrogated them until each confessed and then had Cuauhtémoc, Tetlepanquetzal, and another lord, Tlacatlec, hanged.
 Cortés wrote that the other lords would be too frightened to plot against him again, as they believed he had uncovered the plan through magic powers.
-Cortés's account is supported by the historian Francisco López de Gómara.
+Cortés's account was accepted by contemporary historian Francisco López de Gómara.

 According to Bernal Díaz del Castillo, a conquistador serving under Cortés who recorded his experiences in his book The True History of the Conquest of New Spain, the supposed plot was revealed by two men, named Tapia and Juan Velásquez.
 Díaz portrays the executions as unjust and based on no evidence, and he admits to having liked Cuauhtémoc personally.
 He also records Cuauhtémoc giving the following speech to Cortés through his interpreter Malinche:

 Díaz wrote that afterwards, Cortés suffered from insomnia because of guilt and badly injured himself while he was wandering at night.

 Fernando de Alva Cortés Ixtlilxóchitl, a castizo historian and descendant of Coanacoch, wrote an account of the executions in the 17th century partly based on Texcocan oral tradition.
 According to Ixtlilxóchitl, the three lords were joking cheerfully with one another because of a rumor that Cortés had decided to return the expedition to Mexico, when Cortés asked a spy to tell him what they were talking about.
 The spy reported honestly, but Cortés invented the plot himself.
 Cuauhtémoc, Coanacoch, and Tetlepanquetzal were hanged as well as eight others.
 However, Cortés cut down Coanacoch, the last to be hanged, after his brother began rallying his warriors.
 Coanacoch did not have long to enjoy his reprieve, as Ixtlilxóchitl wrote that he died a few days later.

 Tlacotzin, Cuauhtémoc's cihuacoatl, was appointed his successor as tlatoani.
 He died the next year before he could return to Tenochtitlan.